 The year following Hereditary, Ari Aster put out Midsommar, a piece of folk horror about a nightmarish holiday break-up.
 Left reeling from a family tragedy, Dani Ardor (Florence Pugh) accompanies her emotionally distant boyfriend, Christian (Jack Reynor), and his friends to a midsummer retreat that occurs every 90 years in Sweden.

 And there you have it guys and ghouls, the best horror movies that Netflix has to offer.
 However, we all know that Netflix likes to keep us on our toes with fresh new releases.
-Be sure to keep up to date with our guide for any spooky streaming updates.
+Be sure to keep up to date with our guide for any spooky streaming updates, and check out the best horror movies of 2021 for more contemporary chills.